A3Tom/Halitrephes/README.md

 ---
 ## Credits : ##
-As much as I would absolutely love to say "here mate am the best in the world at this shit", realistically this will - as per every project ever - be the product of a whole load of resource gathering n playdough-ing it into an angular project.
+As much as I would absolutely love to say "here mate am the best in the world at this shit", realistically this will - as per every project ever - be the product of a whole load of resource gathering n playdough-ing it into this project.
 As is the way.

 This is a log of items watched or read which I've then implemented and bastardised for future reference.